wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Stable tag: 2.3.3
 License: GPLv2 or later

-Automatically publishes your blogposts to your Facebook, Twitter, Google+, Pinterest, LinkedIn, Blogger and Tumblr, Delicious, etc profiles and/or pages.
+Automatically publishes your blogposts to Facebook, Twitter, Google+, Pinterest, LinkedIn, Blogger and Tumblr, Delicious, etc profiles and/or pages.

 == Description ==